TuskyTO/big4sports/README.md

 - MOBILE FRONTEND:
 1. IF NEEDED, repeat steps 1-5 of the BACKEND instructions.
+2. Make sure you have Android Studio downloaded
+3. Open Android Studio and click the dropdown "More Actions" option
+4. Open virtual device manager
+5. Add a device (preferably ___________________)
-2. Make sure you are in the correct directory "myApp"
+6. In terminal, make sure you are in the correct directory "myApp"
-3. Enter command "npm install" in the terminal
+7. Enter command "npm install" in the terminal
-4.
+8. Enter command "npm start" in the terminal
+9. Click "a" as shown in terminal to activate app in Android emulator

 Screenshots for Postman testing of POST, PUT, GET, DELETE: